How to Preserve the Beauty of Fresh Flowers: A Guide to Drying your own Flowers

 More dried flower inspiration :https://www.botanicaltales.com/ Bex, the owner of Botanical tales also has a beautiful book published on this topic. https://www.botanicaltales.com/shop/pre-order-flowers-forever

-Links for products mentioned :
+Links for other products mentioned :

 * Stockli Dehydrator for making petal confetti and drying herbs and drying smaller flower heads quickly.
 Using one of these really means no waste from your flowers.
 If flowers have mostly gone over, simply deadhead and place best petals in this to make your own DIY confetti.
 This is so handy, simple to use and you can dry lots of things at the same time and buy additional trays and accessories.
 I also dehydrate our own apples and fruit in this too so you can get good value from it.
 Also it isn't too heavy on power usage and has an automatic timer.